sa-es-ir/DotNet.RateLimit/README.md

 ## How to use

-You can see the **Demo** project to know how to use it in all scenarios and also you can follow this article in [* *Medium**](https://medium.com/@s.esmaeelinejad/net-6-ratelimit-with-actionfilters-918a1aacb5fa).
+You can see the **Demo** project to know how to use it in all scenarios, and also you can follow this article in [* *Medium**](https://medium.com/@s.esmaeelinejad/net-6-ratelimit-with-actionfilters-918a1aacb5fa).

 ### Simple usage